InfuseAI/primehub-site/docs/getting_started/install_primehub.md

 Key | Description
 ----|------------------------------------
-`PRIMEHUB_DOMAIN` | The domain name of keycloak.
+`PRIMEHUB_DOMAIN` | The domain name of primehub.
 It can be the same as primehub's one.
 `PRIMEHUB_PASSWORD` | The password for primehub admin.
 (The default username of admin is `phadmin`) `KEYCLOAK_DOMAIN` | The hostname of keycloak.
 It can be the same as primehub's one.
 `KEYCLOAK_PASSWORD` | The master password of keycloak